Wolves stun champions Man City with Traore double

 Yet Pep Guardiola's side also lacked their usual sharpness in attack and the nearest they came to scoring was a 67th-minute free kick from David Silva, which struck the bar.

-Traore then added the second, deep in stoppage time, after another counter-attack through the exposed City defence.
+Traore then added the second, deep in stoppage time, after Jimenez found him again through the exposed City defence.

 (Reporting by Simon Evans; Editing by Toby Davis)